 Su Successors to the Superintendent during a crisis.
-1. Michael Sheperd 2.
-Roseann Bayne 3.
-Kristen Foland Asst.
+1. 1 Asst.
+Superintendent for Admin.
+Services 2.
+2 Asst.
+Superintendent for Instruction 3.
+3 Asst.
 Superintendent for Human Resources 4.
-4. Marla Berlin Director of College and Career Education
+4 Director of College and Career Education

 4.1.2 When an evacuation of an area, building or the campus becomes necessary, students and staff will be notified via the fire alarm system or a general announcement.
 Students, staff, and administrators shall exit their respective spaces in an orderly fashion, assisting anyone who requires additional help as needed.
 Students and staff shall report to their respective evacuation areas and be counted for the personal accountability report.